dotz600/UAVPathSimulation/README.md

 This project consists of a **C++ program** that calculates the UAV path using the A* and GBFS algorithms and a **Python script** that:
 1. Executes the compiled C++ executable to calculate the UAV's path.
-2. Visualizes the calculated path as an animated simulation.
+2. Visualize the calculated path as an animated simulation.

 If you are using Visual Studio or another IDE, you can simply build the C++ project, ensure the executable is generated, and then run the Python script.
 Alternatively, follow the provided steps to build the project using `cmake` or Docker.